 - Assist students in developing educational and career goals

 - Refer students to appropriate campus resources to meet their academic needs

-AVISO is an early alert referral system implemented to help students succeed in their academic goals.
-SCC began using AVISO, a software retention tool, in January 2017.
+Watermark is an early alert referral system implemented to help students succeed in their academic goals.
+SCC began using Watermark, a software retention tool, in January 2017.
 It allows faculty and staff to monitor student progress and gain a deeper understanding of their successes and challenges.
-Students can use AVISO to access transcripts, view grades and attendance, and to communicate with their success team.
+Students can use Watermark to access transcripts, view grades and attendance, and to communicate with their success team.